 In March 2020, due to COVID-19 the government made the decision to suspend and stay all legal action for rent arrears.

-The provisions in the Coronavirus Act 2020 have been extended meaning Birmingham City Council must give you at least 6 months notice if they plan to start possession proceeding against you, unless you owe at least 6 months rent.
+The provisions in the Coronavirus Act 2020 will change from 1 June 2021 meaning Birmingham City Council must give you at least 4 months’ notice if they plan to start possession proceedings against you, unless you owe at least 6 months’ rent.

 Tenants should continue to pay rent and abide by all other terms of their tenancy agreement to the best of their ability.